dydxprotocol/solo/docs/websocket.md

 #### Initial Response

-The initial response will contain the positions that are open.
+The initial response is an array of positions that are open.

 ```json
 {